getian107/SuSiEx/README.md

 - PVAL_COL (required): The column number of the p-value in each GWAS summary statistics file, separated by comma.

-- PLINK (required): The full path and filename of PLINK.
+- PLINK (optional): The full path and filename of PLINK if LD matrices do not exist and need to be calculated from the reference panels.

 - KEEP_AMBIGUOUS_SNPS (optional): If False, all ambiguous SNPs (A/T and G/C SNPs) will be removed; if True, ambiguous SNPs whose A1 and A2 can be matched with the A1 and A2 in the reference panel via allele flip will be retained.
 Default is False.